mienaikoe/ziyu/Chapters/1-7-Chapter7.md

 "No...
 I didn't know about that."

-"Did you know that he had a major falling out with Mel?"
+"Did you know that he had a major falling out with Melna?"

 "I didn't know about any of that...
 That means he could have planned this.
 I could have sent you into a trap."

 "That's what I mean.
 His offer is suspiciously generous.
 I think he needs me but I don't know what for."

-"Maybe to get back at Mel."
+"Maybe to get back at Melna."

 "No that's too petty.
 He could use me as a bargaining chip against her though.
 Get what he wants out of Heiko for a La'To."